Updated: Apr 9

 Create a light paint wash for the background and then for the love of the Gods, let it dry.

-Once everything is drier than my mary after watching a Nigel Farage interview, fill in the wings.
+Once everything is drier than a mid-day desert fill in the wings.
 Remember watercolours like to move so fill the wings with a light dampness and shimmy those paints around.
+I placed a dark emerald green in the centre and then quickly added the dark blue into the edges.
+Keep adding the paint, remembering the colour will dry lighter.
 Cha cha cha.
+Let some of the 'white' shine through to create an iridescence to the wings, by lightly dabbing with some scrunched up kitchen roll.

 Task: Experiment with different art materials, get your colouring pencils at the ready.

-This was great... pencil crayons aren't something I normally mess around with; too childish for the likes of this 30+ greying lady fuzz, swearing mama-jama.
+This was great... pencil crayons aren't something I normally mess around with; too childish for the likes of this 30+ greying swearing mama-jama.

 How wrong I was.